 1. Grapeseed oil

-A grapeseed oil massage will deliver essential fatty acids and vitamin E to the skin, nourishing it while providing the perfect lubricant for massage.
+massage will deliver essential fatty acids and vitamin E to the skin, nourishing it while providing the perfect lubricant for massage.

 With a neutral aroma, grapeseed oil is an ideal carrier oil to which you can add a few drops of your favourite essential oil.
 Alternatively, it can be used alone.